LoopZ/V8Power/README.txt

     FreeDOS 1.1+

-Limited compatiblilty of advanced features.
+Limited compatiblilty of advanced features (no "set /p" batch support):

     MS-DOS 6.2 and 6.22
     PC-DOS 7.0, 7.01 and 2000